 These silicone implants are foreign to your body which means that it is different from your own body tissues.
 Naturally, antibodies are delivered throughout your body.
 However, it only reaches the surface of the implant.
 This means that your breast implants, unlike the rest of your body, do not have an immune system that can fight infection naturally.
 This is the reason why implants can be prone to infection.

-Four Possible Causes of Breast Implant Infection
+What Causes Breast Implant Infection?

-- Contaminated Breast Wound
+- Contaminated Breast Wounds

-- Bacteria or Fungus in Your Blood
+- Infections in Your Blood

 - Getting a Piercing or Tattoo in the Surgical Area